platformsh/platformsh-docs/docs/src/development/variables/_index.md

 So Platform.sh-provided values (1) override environment variables (2), which override project variables (3),
 which override application-provided variables (4).

-All of the variables can also be [overridden via script](./set-variables.md#set-variables-via-script).
+All the variables can also be [overridden via a script](./set-variables.md#set-variables-via-script).

 ### Choosing a variable type